What does contextualization in missions mean?

 First, missionaries could invite their non-Christian respondents to lay aside their own worldview and temporarily adopt the Christian worldview in order to understand the message.

 Second, missionaries can temporarily adopt the worldview of their non-Christian respondents.
-Then, by reexamining their message in the light of the respondent's worldview, they can adapt the message, encoding it in such a way that it will become meaningful to the respondents.
+Then, by reexamining their message in light of the respondents' worldviews, they can adapt the message, encoding it in such a way that it will become meaningful to the respondents.

 This approach is not easy, but it is both possible and practical.
 Complete communication may not be attainable.
 Perfection seldom is.
 However, effective communication is possible if missionaries take the initiative and pay the price.
 And true missionary motivation is to communicate a message, not simply dispense it.